EavesGroup/Manual/_posts/theory/2023-09-28-microcanonical.md

 $$ B(x,y,z) = \theta\left(R^2 - \left(y-\frac{l}{2}\right)^2 - \left(z-\frac{l}{2}\right)^2 \right)\delta(x-l)$$

 for the circular punch-out centered on the cube wall at $$x = l$$.
 This integral is formidable, and attempting to integrate our functions by discretizing each of the six phase space variables poses two immediate issues: (1) For an exceedingly poor grid spacing of 10 points along $$x,y,z$$ and $$p_x,p_y,p_z$$, we must evaluate this integral at $$10^6$$ points, and (2) we know from our energy condition that the momentum vector is constrained to lie on the surface of a sphere, which would mean even the "clever" choice to discretize the momentum integrals in spherical coordinates still creates a nonuniform density biased towards the sphere's poles.
 These numerical hiccups point to the use of [Monte Carlo simulation]({{site.url}}{{site.baseurl}}/theory/sm/monte-carlo).

+Now, consider a gas of particles with no interatom forces but constant total energy.
+The particles have different momenta but the sum of all kinetic energies equals the prescribed total.
+In the single particle case, uniform sampling of the particle momentum requires choosing points uniformly on a sphere.
+These questions will explain how to efficiently do this sampling for our ideal gas.

+(1) For this new system of N particles, what object’s surface do we need to uniformly sample?
+If we attempt to use the same method as before, what happens to the efficiency?
+Give an estimate for the probability of accepting a trial when there are just 4 particles in the container.

+(2) We can investigate the momentum distribution for the ith particle by writing \( E' =  E - p_i^2/2m \) which equals the sum of kinetic energies for all other particles.
+If the momenta are random variables (no matter what kind), then what is the distribution for \(E'\)?
+And consequently what is the distribution for \(p_i\)?

+(3) As a quick example, return to the single particle.
+By drawing random numbers from the distribution determined in the previous question for each momentum component \(p_x,p_y,p_z\), create a figure to show that the final distribution of points satisfies the energy constraint.
+We call this a rejection-free sampling technique as we no longer need to discard points outside of the sphere.

+Starting a system at the appropriate total energy is an important step in any molecular dynamics (MD) simulation, and rarely, the Maxwell-Boltzmann distribution is even an appropriate estimate for the system behavior.
+If the particles interact, you can choose the kinetic energy of every particle to be equal and you will have a very similar waiting time to come to equilibrium.